silnrsi/wstr/src/content/docs/topics/writingsystems/cldr-and-sldr.md

 The [ScriptSource site][scriptsource] uses the exemplar data of locales contained within the SLDR to populate the "Symbols & Characters" sections of the pages relating to said locales.

-For example, the ["Symbols & Characters" tab of the "Enga written with Latin script" page][scriptsource-example] contains two lists of characters- main and auxiliary- that are pulled directly from the "main" and "auxiliary" exemplars of the `enq.xml` file in the SLDR.
+For example, the ["Symbols & Characters" tab of the "Enga written with Latin script" page][ss-example] contains two lists of characters- main and auxiliary- that are pulled directly from the "main" and "auxiliary" exemplars of the `enq.xml` file in the SLDR.

 This is one of the most human-friendly ways that SLDR data can be accessed by the general public, as opposed to the data-driven formats of the SLDR itself and the aforementioned APIs.
 This is also why ScriptSource contributions are one of the most common methods used by individuals to submit corrections to the SLDR.